-On July 25, 1850, the sailing brig Frolic was abandoned here after she ran aground.
-The brig had been employed in opium trafficking but on this trip was loaded with household goods bound for San Francisco to capitalize on the gold rush boom.
-The following year an attempt was made to salvage the vessel and goods, and this expedition discovered the coastal redwood forests of the Mendocino area.
-This led to the beginning of the timber trade when Henry Meiggs built the first sawmill at the mouth of Big River.
-Others followed, and soon the Mendocino Coast was home to hundreds of sawmills that would drive the local economy for decades.
+On July 25, 1850, the sailing brig Frolic ran aground and was abandoned in the cove just north of the point.
+The brig had been employed in opium trafficking from China but on this trip was loaded with household goods bound for San Francisco to capitalize on the gold rush boom.
+Henry Meiggs was an entrepreneur who owned one of California’s first sawmills near Bodega.
+After that sawmill had converted nearby forests to lumber for the booming city of San Francisco, Meiggs investigated reports of coastal forests to the north.
+He sent agents to investigate the Frolic shipwreck which led to the discovery of the redwood forests of the Mendocino coast.
+Meiggs shipped a boiler and steam-powered gang sawmill around Cape Horn to be erected on the navigable Big River estuary which was the first sawmill in Mendocino County, and this was the start of the Mendocino Lumber Company.
+Others followed, and soon the Mendocino coast was home to hundreds of sawmills that would drive the local economy for decades.

-The lighthouse was constructed in 1908 and began operation in 1909.
+In 1873, Point Cabrillo was surveyed as a potential site for a lighthouse, and the U.S. Lighthouse Service recommended construction of the light in 1904 but it wasn’t funded until 1906.
+The Lindgren Company began construction in 1908, and operations began in 1909 with a third-order Fresnel lens, manufactured in England by Chance Brothers.
 The combination lighthouse and fog-signal building have an attached octagonal light tower 47 feet (14 m) tall.
-The lighthouse building took major damage in 1960 after a storm caused waves that crested above the light and flooded the building with mud, but the lens remained undamaged.
-The U.S. Coast Guard manned the station until 1973 when the lens was covered and a modern rotating beacon was mounted on a metal stand on the roof west of the lantern room.
-The California State Coastal Conservancy purchased the land and light station in 1991 and partnered with the North Coast Interpretive Association to restore the buildings and manage the preserve which is now part of the California State Parks system.
+In 1960, a series of massive storms coming out of the Gulf of Alaska battered the coast with swells of 50 feet (15 m) that surged up the bluffs in front of Point Cabrillo.
+The lighthouse building sustained major damage caused by waves that crested above the light and flooded the building with mud.
+The U.S. Coast Guard occupied the station until 1973 when the lens was covered and a modern rotating beacon was mounted on a metal stand on the roof west of the lantern room.
+The California Coastal Conservancy purchased the land and light station in 1991 and partnered with the North Coast Interpretive Association to restore the buildings and manage the preserve which is now part of the California State Parks system.
 Read more here and here.
 Explore more of Point Cabrillo and the Mendocino coast here: